AltropInc/alt/doc/script/StatementsJump.md

 # Jump Staements

 Jumping statements are control statements that transfer execution control from one point to another point in the program.
-The following jump statements that are provided in the Altro:
+The following jump statements are provided in the Altro:

 * **break** statement
 * **continue** statement